maryamdot/VendingMachine/README.md

 # VendingMachine
-Here is a c++ of a Cinema Vending Machine in Object Oriented Programming
+Here is a c++ code of a Cinema Vending Machine in Object Oriented Programming